 Happy Father’s Day!

 I wish there were a manners fairy to wave her wand, say a few gracious words, and make the day magical in every way.
-In reality, every family situation is so unique that there are no magic words that will be perfect for everyone.
-With that said, here are seven simple things we can do that can help make the day a little more like the Hallmark® moment we wish for everyone we love.
+In reality, every family situation is unique, and there’s no one set of words that will fit every family.
+With that said, here are seven simple things you can do that will help make the day a little more like the Hallmark® moment we wish for everyone we love.

-- Don’t be afraid of the word stepparent.
-Sure, it’s gotten a bad rap from children’s fairy tales, but in reality it’s a compliment.
+1.)
+Don’t be afraid of the word stepparent.
+It’s gotten a bad rap from children’s fairy tales, but in reality, it’s a compliment.
 It means you’ve “stepped” into the role of a parent in the life of a child you love and that you’re only one step removed from the role of the biological father of the child.

-- If a child is close to both her dad and stepdad she should be encouraged to buy or make a gift and/or card for each.
-It’s vital for a child to not feel as if she must choose sides between a birth parent and a stepparent.
+2.)
+If a child is close to both her dad and stepdad, she should be encouraged to buy or make a gift or a card for both.
+It’s vital for a child not to feel as if she must choose sides between a birth parent and a stepparent.

-- If your child knows you’re angry with Daddy, he or she is probably hesitant to bring up the subject of contacting him.
-You should lead the conversation by saying something like, “You know your dad and I don’t always get along and sometimes I’m angry with him.
-But that’s between your dad and me.
+4.)
+If your child knows you’re angry with Daddy, she is probably hesitant to bring up the subject of contacting him.
+You should lead the conversation by saying something like, “You know your Dad and I don’t always get along, and sometimes I’m angry with him.
+But that’s between your Dad and me.
 I know Father’s Day is soon.
-Would you like to (send a card, call him, see him, or so on)?
+Would you like to (send a card, call him, see him, or so on)?”

-- Father’s Day can be threatening for the dad who is not living with the child.
-If you are a dad in this position, understand that your child will always love you if you keep a relationship with him or her.
-You don’t need to be jealous of the stepparent or feel that your child’s relationship with that person is a betrayal of your special relationship.
+You don’t need to be jealous of the stepparent or feel that your children’s relationship with him is a betrayal of your special relationship.
 Every relationship is its own wellspring.
-Your child can dip fully from another well without losing his or her thirst for you.
+Your children can dip fully from another well without losing their thirst for you.

-- If you’re a stepdad who lives full or part-time with a stepchild and you’ve been hesitant to develop a relationship, don’t be.
-You’re a pivotal part of that child’s life, and he or she needs to know that you’re there for them, and not just because you were attracted to Mom.
-Without a relationship with you the child can easily grow up feeling like a third wheel.
+6.)
+If you’re a stepdad who lives full- or part-time with a stepchild, and you’ve been hesitant to develop a relationship, don’t be.
+You’re a pivotal part of that child’s life, and the child needs to know that you’re there for them, and not just because you were attracted to mom.
+Without a relationship with you, the child can easily grow up feeling like a third wheel.

 I wish us all a joyous day of remembering and celebrating the best of everything about the special dads in our lives!